simhaonline/Smart.Framework/README.md

 * delivers ~ the same speed as Varnish but allows granulary level caching policy of zones in controllers
 * works also with HTTPS (by example, Varnish does not)
-* caching policies can be controlled to expire based on content / GET or POST variables INPUT even with changing COOKIES This framework is compatible, stable and actively tested with PHP 5.6 / 7.0 / 7.1 / 7.2 / 7.3 versions.
+* caching policies can be controlled to expire based on content / GET or POST variables INPUT even with changing COOKIES This software framework is compatible, stable and actively tested with PHP 5.6 / 7.0 / 7.1 / 7.2 / 7.3 versions.
+Prefered PHP versions are: 7.1 / 7.2 which are currently LTS.
 <br>

 ### Benchmark Scenario: